 Salary in Chartered Accountancy:

 Qualified chartered accountants are always in demand by business houses.
 Irrespective of their size, businesses will always need the services of CAs and hence, it remains a rewarding career for young professionals.
 They can also set up their independent firms.
 Certified members of Institute of Chartered Accountants of India (ICAI) have ample scope to shine in different fields namely banking, tax management, cost accounting, consultancy and auditing.
 The reason why it features at the top of the illustrious list is because the kind of respect it commands and, needless to mention, the remuneration attached to it.
 In a reputed company you can earn something around INR 5 –INR 7 lakhs per annum.
-With growing number of years the same can touch around a whopping 18 lakhs per annum.
+With growing number of years the same can touch around 18 lakh per annum.

 Salary of Indian Administrative Officers: